it0na72/java2d/README.md

 ### Future plans:
 - [x] Completed ~~This game is still being updated on a regular basis.
 I have a lot of other features I would love to include, including different maps, different classes (fighter, mage, archer, etc), different monsters, different songs depending on the monster you're fighting, and even different dimensions, environment interaction (cutting trees with axe), In-game Menu and different maps (map transitions).
-However, all of these are not my current priority. ~~
+However, all of these are not my current priority.~~
-- [ ] Increasing the map and adding more different monsters
+- [ ] Increasing the map and add different monsters

 ### Current bugs (TBC):
 - [x] FIXED ~~There is no sound effects or music in the game yet.
 I added all the sound files but they are still not working.
 Will try to fix this as soon as possible~~